Human Trafficking

 How many human beings are trafficked in the world today?

-• An estimated 24.9 million victims are trapped in modern-day slavery.
+• An estimated 50 million people worldwide are currently living in modern slavery.

 How many from this victims are rescued?